BITSS/ACRE/docs/05-robust.md

 ```
 # Checking for Robustness {#robust}

-Once you have assessed and improved the current computational reproducibility of a paper, it is possible to extend the robustness checks presented in the original paper to a much larger number.
+Once you have assessed and improved the computational reproducibility of a paper, you can assess the quality of different analytical choices by including new robustness checks in addition to those included in the original paper.
 We use the term **robustness checks** to describe any possible change in a computational choice, both in data analysis and data cleaning, and its subsequent effect on the main estimates of interest.
 The universe of robustness checks can be very large or potentially infinite.
 The focus should be on the set of **reasonable specifications** ([Simonsohn et. al., 2018](https://urisohn.com/sohn_files/wp/wordpress/wp-content/uploads/Paper-Specification-curve-2018-11-02.pdf)), defined as (1) sensible tests of the research question, (2) expected to be statistically valid, and (3) not redundant with other specifications in the set.

-The extension of new robustness checks will depend on the current level of reproducibility.
-A claim supported by display items with reproducibility levels of 0 or 1 cannot have any robustness checks in addition to what is already in the paper.
-A claim with levels 2-4 might be able to perform some robustness checks regarding the analysis, but not the specific estimates declared in Scoping (it is not computationally reproducible from analysis data or CRA).
-A claim based on display items at level 5 can check the robustness to the core of the analysis as describe in the paper.
-Finally a claim associated with levels 6-10 will allow for robustness checks to variable definitions and data manipulations.

-It is important to highlight that the set of feasible robustness checks grows exponentially, as its defined by all the possible combinations of available checks.
-For example, when checking the robustness to a new variable definition (level 6 and above) reproducers will also have the alternative to test how the main estimate changes under an alternative variable definition *and* an alternative core analytical choice.
+The addition of new robustness checks will depend on the current level of reproducibility.
+E.g., for claims supported by display items reproducible at level 0-1, it is not possible to perform any other robustness checks in addition to what is already in the paper [@fhoces: include a brief explanation why: because...].
+It may be possible to perform additional robustness checks for claims supported by display items reproducible at levels 2-4, but not using the specific estimates declared in *Stage 1: Scoping* because the display items are not computationally reproducible from analysis data (CRA).
+It is possible to include additional robustness checks to validate the core conclusion of a claim based on a display item reproducible at level 5.
+Finally, a claim associated with display items reproducible at level 6 and above allows for robustness checks that involve variable definitions and data manipulations.
+When checking the robustness to a new variable definition, reproducers will also have the possibility of testing how the main estimate changes under an alternative variable definition *and* an alternative core analytical choice. [@fhoces: please verify whether this is what you meant to say in the last 2 sentences]

 Going back to our diagram that represents the multiple parts of a paper (\@ref(fig:diagram)), the robustness section begins at the claim level.
-For a given claim, there will be several specifications presented in the paper, one of which is identified by the authors (or yourself in their absence) as the main or preferred specification.
-Identify which display item contains this specification and go back to your reproduction tree for this display item, this will give you a list of all the code files where you can potentially modify a computational choice.
-Using the example tree discussed in the Assessment stage, we can remove the data files for simplicity and obtain the following:
+For a given claim, there will be several specifications presented in the paper, one of which is identified by the authors (or yourself, in the absence of one designated by the authors) as the main or preferred specification.
+Identify which display item contains this specification and refer to the reproduction tree to identify the code files where you can potentially modify a computational choice.
+Using the example tree discussed in the *Assessment* stage, we can remove the data files for simplicity and obtain the following:
 <!-- Emma: add reference to label in assessment stage-->

         table1.tex (contains preferred specification of a given claim)